GitHub-CA/udacity-microservices/README.md

 ## Project Overview

 Udacity - Cloud DevOps Engineer Nanodegree Program, project Operationalize a Machine Learning Microservice API.
-The code is based on Udacity's startercode.
+This work is based on [Udacity's starter code](https://github.com/udacity/DevOps_Microservices).

 In this repo given a pre-trained, `sklearn` model is included that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).